Ashley Fox

-Sir Ashley Fox (born 15 November 1969) is a British Conservative Party politician.
-He was a Member of the European Parliament (MEP) for South West England and Gibraltar.
-He was leader of the Conservatives in the European Parliament from 2014 to 2019.
-He chairs the Independent Monitoring Authority for the Citizens' Rights Agreements.
+Sir Ashley Peter Fox (born 15 November 1969) is a British Conservative Party politician who has been the Member of Parliament for Bridgwater since July 2024.
+He was previously a Member of the European Parliament (MEP) for South West England and Gibraltar, and was leader of the Conservatives in the European Parliament from 2014 to 2019.

 Life and history

 Educated at The King's School, Worcester, Fox studied law at Bristol Polytechnic before working for a year as an English assistant in France.
 He took his solicitors finals at Chester College of Law.
 After completing his articles, he qualified as a solicitor in 1994.

 Before being elected as an MEP, Fox worked for 15 years as a solicitor in Bristol, specialising in insurance litigation.
 He was a partner at Badhams Thompson and an associate at Morgan Cole.

 From 1998 to 2000, Fox was chairman of Bristol West Conservative Association.
 He stood as the Conservative candidate for Bath at the General Election in 2001, finishing second with 29.1% of the vote.
 In 2002, he was elected as councillor for Westbury-on-Trym on Bristol City Council, a position he held for 8 years.

 He was appointed a Knight Bachelor in Theresa May's resignation honours on 10 September 2019.

 Fox lives in Bristol with his wife and two children.